helio-frota/osmenu/README.md

 # osmenu

-A small and simple app to show Readline a OS Node modules usage.
+An interactive menu to show information about the system.

 run: